salim-b/hugoDocs/content/en/variables/page.md

 {{ $p.RenderShortcodes }}
 ```

-In the above it's important to understand  and the difference between the two delimiters used when including a shortcode:
+In the above it's important to understand the difference between the two delimiters used when including a shortcode:

 * `{{</* myshortcode */>}}` tells Hugo that the rendered shortcode does not need further processing (e.g. it's HTML).
 * `{{%/* myshortcode */%}}` tells Hugo that the rendered shortcode needs further processing (e.g. it's Markdown).